Assistant Professor (Contractually Limited Appointment)

-All qualified candidates are encouraged to apply; however, Canadians and Permanent Residents will be given priority.
+All qualified applicants are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
 To comply with the Government of Canada’s reporting requirements, the University is obliged to gather information about applicants’ status as either Permanent Residents of Canada or Canadian citizens.
-Applicants need not identify their country of origin or current citizenship.
-However, all applications must include one of the following statements:
+Applicants need not identify their country of origin or current citizenship; however, all applications must include one of the following statements in their application letter:

 |How to apply|

 Faculty Positions, #52615